ekino/docker-buildbox/README.md

 ### Java

-Contains AWS Cli, CI Helper, and Java 8.
+Contains AWS Cli, CI Helper, and Java.
+**Please note that for Java 6, the image doesn't contain CI Helper, Modd and AWS Cli.**

 ### Node